 Although the odds attached to each quinella wager will constantly evolve, according to the game’s random number generator, a basic form of the pay table can be found below:

 |2,4||20 for 1|

 |3,4||160 for 1|

 One aspect of Sigma Derby to keep in mind is that all payouts are listed on a “for one” basis, rather than the usual “to one” setup.
 This means that your wagers are always claimed by the house, with winners receiving the corresponding coin amount for their bet.

 Thus, if you happened to wager $1.00 on the 1,5 quinella using the pay table above, you’d receive a total of $19.00 in return at 19 to 1 odds, rather than your wager back plus an additional $19.00.

 Depending on the machine you happen to be playing, payouts can be issued immediately as coins (or voucher), or simply added back to the player’s credit total.

 Best Casinos to Play Sigma Derby

-As documented in this informative article written by Marc Meltzer for Covers.com, the game of Sigma Derby, like horse racing in the flesh, is a dying breed in 2016.
+As documented in an article by Marc Meltzer for Covers.com, the game of Sigma Derby, like horse racing in the flesh, is a dying breed in 2016.

 Following the closure of the New Frontier Hotel and Casino, only two casino properties in Las Vegas currently carry Sigma Derby: the MGM Grand on The Strip, and The D Las Vegas in Downtown.